 You’ll pass the iconic Big Ben on your way.
 The name Big Ben is often used to describe the tower, the clock and the bell but the name was first given to the Great Bell which was first struck on the 7 September 1859.

 The Abbey has been the coronation church since 1066.
 It is the final resting place of 17 monarchs and where some of the most important people in British history are buried.
 The church was begun by Henry III in 1245 and is one of the most important Gothic buildings in the country.
-Even if you aren’t interested in the history, Westminster Abbey is a fine example of Gothic architecture and you could easily spend an hour or two gazing at it’s beautiful carvings and stained glass windows.
+Even if you aren’t interested in the history, Westminster Abbey is a fine example of Gothic architecture and you could easily spend an hour or two gazing at it’s beautiful carvings and stained glass windows on your 2 days in London.

 Entrance to Westminster Abbey is included in the London Pass.